B i o g r a p h y

 As part of his vast repertoire outreach, Franco divides his time between Opera, new music, and concert programming.

-Franco made his BBC Scottish Symphony Orchestra debut in April of 2023 in which The BBC SSO strings gave a searingly intense account under conductor Maayan Franco, who captured the piece’s big emotions in expansive yet precise gestures (The Scotsman).
-He also recently took part as the Lucerne Festival conducting fellow where he conducted the LFCO and was invited to debut with Ensemble Modern at Oper Frankfurt for their “Happy New Ears” series in February 2022.
-Franco works regularly with Ensemble Meitar and Ensemble 21 featuring exciting new programs and returns annually to the Kosovo Philharmonic Orchestra working on masterpieces such as Dvorak's 9th Symphony 'from the New World', Franck's Symphony in D, and this season is due to perform Brahms Symphony no. 1.
+Franco made his BBC Scottish Symphony Orchestra debut in April of 2023 in which “The BBC SSO strings gave a searingly intense account under conductor Maayan Franco, who captured the piece’s big emotions in expansive yet precise gestures” (The Scotsman).
+Franco is due to make his Vienna debut at the Volksoper Wien in the spring of 2025.
+He also participated as the Lucerne Festival conducting fellow where he conducted the LFCO and was invited to debut with Ensemble Modern at Oper Frankfurt for their series in February 2022.
+Franco works regularly with Ensemble Meitar and Ensemble 21 featuring exciting new programs and returns annually to the Kosovo Philharmonic Orchestra working on some of the greatest masterpieces from Dvorak's 'New World' To Brahms symphonies.